Herbal Chicken Soup Recipe

 1. Rinse all the herbs and let them soak in a bowl of water for about 20 minutes.

-3. Rinse and slice the turnip, sweet potato, ginger, garlic, onion.
+3. Rinse and slice the turnip, sweet potato, ginger, garlic, and onion.

-4. Place all ingredients (herbs, chicken, giblets, vegetables and sea salt) in a large stockpot with enough cold water to cover the ingredients, this amount can vary but is usually around 4-8 cups
+4. Place all ingredients (herbs, chicken, giblets, vegetables, and sea salt) in a large stockpot with enough cold water to cover the ingredients, this amount can vary but is usually around 8 cups.

 5. Slowly bring to a boil over medium heat.

-8. When chicken is tender and fully cooked, take it from the soup carefully and place onto a cutting board.
-When it has cooled enough to work with, remove the skin and bones, and cut the meat into small pieces and place back into the soup.
-Remove from heat.
+7. When the chicken is tender and fully cooked, take it from the soup carefully and place it onto a cutting board.
+When it has cooled enough to work with, remove the skin and bones, and cut the meat into small pieces.
+You can add the meat back into the large pot or wait until you serve the soup to re-add the meat.

 You can omit any/ all herbs from this recipe if they are hard to find! ( But stick with the ginger, garlic, onions and veg for a tasty soup)